Helen LowmanPresident & CEO

 Jessica Wassenaar is Chief of Staff of Keep America Beautiful, after recently having her own consulting firm serving the nonprofit community.
 Prior to that, she served as the Executive Director at EarthShare of Texas following her roles as Interim Executive Director and Operations Director.
 Jessica was also the Operations Manager for the Austin Parks Foundation.
 Jessica started her nonprofit career in Washington, D.C., working for the Folger Shakespeare Library and the technology policy division of what is now the Bank Policy Institute.
 Jessica has served on several nonprofit boards including Challah for Hunger and the Austin Rowing Club.
 In addition to her career in the nonprofit sector, Jessica has worked as a technology consultant at A.T.
 Kearney—a global management consulting firm—and as a project manager for Dell in Education Services.
 Jessica holds an M.B.A. from the University of Texas at Austin McCombs School of Business and a B.A. from Smith College.

 Becky Lyons, currently Keep America Beautiful’s Chief Operating Officer, has been with the national nonprofit for 30 years.
-As Chief Operating Officer, a position she has held since 2009, she is responsible for managing the day-to-day operations of the organization, employee relations and program oversight.
-In addition to her role as COO, she has, for the past 20 years, managed Keep America Beautiful’s national network of 620 local, state and international affiliates.
+In this role, she is responsible for managing the day-to-day operations of the organization, employee relations, and program oversight.
+In addition to the role of COO, she has, for the past 20 years, managed Keep America Beautiful’s national network of 620 local, state and international affiliates.
 In this role, her responsibilities include program development, training and conferences, grant management, and the development of resource materials and publications for Keep America Beautiful’s community-based network of affiliates.
 She also manages the stewardship and fundraising for a portfolio of corporate partners.
 Becky graduated from Fairfield University in Fairfield, Connecticut, with a Bachelor of Arts.
-Contact Becky.